 Kirkham Hot Springs, Lowman, Idaho

-Try out the underdeveloped soaking pools and soak under steaming waterfalls at Kirkham Hot Springs.
+Last on our list of the best natural hot springs you’ll want to visit is Kirkham Hot Springs.
+Try out the underdeveloped soaking pools, and enjoy a soak under steaming waterfalls.
 A small wooden staircase leads you to the silky waters which sit alongside the Payette River.
-Parking is inexpensive.
-The pools are free.
+Parking is inexpensive, and the pools are free!

 For years, people have flocked to these natural jacuzzis to relax and enjoy their purported healing benefits.
 Why not make one of these hot springs part of your next trip?